The information below is a summarized extract from Pat O'Reilly's book, 'Fascinated by Fungi'.

 If you have ever tried to take a photograph of spores or other pieces of fungal tissue under a microscope you will know how difficult it is to get everything in focus.
 You get one part sharp and the rest is blurred.
 The problem is caused by the very limited depth of field available at high magnification.
 Specialist but inexpensive software can come to your rescue.
 You take several images focusing at different depths into the tissue sample, and the software constructs a picture using the in-focus parts of your various images.
 For example, CombineZP, originally developed by Ian Hadley and generously made available as freeware (for Windows PCs), creates an extended depth-of-field image from a stack of similarly sized images focussed progressively through the depth of, for example, a fungus spore/spores.

 Microscopy is a specialist subject and not something that everyone interested in fungi wants to get involved in.
 For much more information on this subject there are specialist texts, and for help in choosing and setting up a microscope the websites of reliable independent suppliers such as Brunel Microscopes are a good starting point.
 It’s usually possible to arrange a visit to discuss your specific needs and try out a few alternatives.

-On many of our fungi species pages you will see example of spore photographs taken using a microscope with a digital camera attachment.
+On many of our fungi species pages you will see examples of spore photographs taken using a microscope with a digital camera attachment.
 For example, see Laccaria bicolor, which has interesting spore ornamentations; and Cuphophyllus pratensis, which has ellipsoid or tear-shaped to subglobose spores.